 Title 42 Complaint Process - The UMV&PC and the Attorney General’s office have established a complaint process for dealers to report Title 42 abuses.

 Notification Filings are Due January 31

 Dealers who make consumer credit sales, consumer leases, or consumer loans must renew their Notification Filing with the Oklahoma Dept. Of Consumer Credit annually.
+(If the dealership is listed as “Seller” on a Retail Installment Sales Contract, that dealership is subject to the Notification Filing requirement.)
 For more info, see this article.
 To download filing forms, go to DOCC.

 Changes in Dollar Amounts